 Once you have purchased your ticket and passed through the unmanned ticket barriers, continue down the fast-moving escalators to the trains.
 At the bottom of each escalator is a long central corridor with a platform on either side for trains travelling in either direction.
 Signs suspended from the ceiling indicate the direction of the trains.
 The edges of the platforms are marked with a white, broken line that should not be crossed until the train stops.
 Most of the metro doors open and close automatically, giving a recorded message when they are about to close.
 During the journey, the name of the next station is announced in Czech.

-Line A is very useful for tourists, because it covers all the major areas of the city centre — Prague Castle, the Lesser Town, the Old Town and the New Town — as well as the main shopping area around Wenceslas Square.
+Line A is useful for tourists because it covers all the major areas of the city centre — Prague Castle, the Lesser Town, the Old Town and the New Town — and the main shopping area around Wenceslas Square.

 Many of Prague’s metro stations are quite large, with several entrances spaced relatively far apart.
-This can often lead to confusion for tourists, especially at the central hubs such as Mustek or Muzeum: it is not enough to just get off at the right station; you must also choose the right way out to ground level, otherwise you can easily find yourself five or ten minutes’ walking distance from your destination.
-Most of the metro is underground, so unlike Paris or Berlin there are no opportunities for sightseeing from the metro.
+This can often confuse tourists, especially at the central hubs such as Mustek or Muzeum: it is not enough to get off at the right station; you must also choose the right way out to ground level.
+Otherwise, you can easily find yourself five or ten minutes walking distance from your destination.
+Most of the metro is underground, so unlike Paris or Berlin, there are no opportunities for sightseeing from the metro.